dtsavage/dtsavage.github.io/docs/projects.markdown

 * Training new students in the Center in analysis of acoustic data, R programming, and scientific thinking

-* Starting data collection for a new project evaluating the influences of growing practices on soundscapes in vineyards
+* Evaluating the influences of landscape composition and growing practices on the soundscapes of vineyards in Indiana and California

-* Application of neural networks to forecast land-use change in the Midwestern United States
+* Application of neural networks to forecast land-use change in the Midwestern United States, with tools that will eventually be used to inform community planning in Ohio

 # Past Projects